 LTD Bus Route 91

-A picturesque destination for fishing, the Goodpasture Covered Bridge spans the McKenzie River at the east end of town.
+Leaburg is also a picturesque destination for fishing — the Goodpasture Covered Bridge spans the McKenzie River at the east end of town.
 There is a public boat launch on Greenwood Drive, and the Leaburg Dam is an excellent spot to observe salmon and steelhead climbing a fish ladder.
+Just four miles east of Leaburg is the historic fish hatchery.
 Bring your camera along with your fishing rod!
-There are several fish hatcheries in the vicinity and a golf course.
-Leaburg also offers a library, community center with a gym, veterinarian, auto shop, fire station and a country store with groceries and gas.
-You'll find some eateries including Ike's Lakeside Pizza, which is now home to a life-sized Simpsons' family statues.
-(Another photo opportunity!)

 Vida